 A kind of LD which affects a person’s handwriting ability and fine motor skills

 Language Processing Disorder A kind of LD which affects attaching meaning to sound groups that form words, sentences and stories.

 Auditory Processing Disorder (APD) A kind of LD which adversely affects how sound that travels unimpeded through the ear is processed or interpreted by the brain

-A kind of LD which usually characterized by a significant discrepancy between higher verbal skills and weaker motor, visual-spatial and social skills
+Non-Verbal Learning Disabilities A kind of LD which usually characterized by a significant discrepancy between higher verbal skills and weaker motor, visual-spatial and social skills

 Visual Perceptual or Visual Motor Deficit A kind of LD which affects the understanding of information that a person sees, or the ability to draw or copy

+Management and Treatment of Learning Disability (LD) No clinically approved medicine is available to treat LD but there are many ways to improve the condition.
+They can be helped in overcoming problems with reading, writing, and math skills.
 Both strengthening the skills and developing a learning strategy can help a child.
 Special education with a systematic approach can help a child with LD tremendously.
 Multimode teaching is often effective with LD.

-People with learning disabilities can be successful in community, school and work as well as in their personal lives if they get good therapeutic management.
+Prognosis and Employment opportunities for person with Learning Disability (LD) People with learning disabilities can be successful in community, school and work as well as in their personal lives if they get good therapeutic management.